Welcome to the February edition of the Talis Product and Services Update.

 Things to think about

-If you would like to organise a review with the Talis team, focusing on getting the most from Talis ensuring it is working as effectively as possible for your University.
-Please email Alison Spencer (email@example.com) to organise a time that works for you and your team to have a call.
+Would you like to organise a review with the Talis team?
+This would be focusing on getting the most from Talis Aspire and ensuring Talis Aspire is working as efficiently as possible for your University.
+Please email Alison Spencer (firstname.lastname@example.org) to organise a time that works for you and your team to have a call.

-To keep up to date with the latest work that Talis are doing do check out our blog.
+To keep up to date with the latest work that Talis are doing check our our blog.